sanjana-patil1424/infix-to-postfix-convertion-c/README.md

 C program to convert infix expressions into postfix notation using a stack implementation.
 Supports parentheses, operator precedence, exponentiation (`^`), and alphanumeric operands.

+## Description
+## Features

+Converts infix expressions to postfix notation
+Uses stack-based implementation
+Supports arithmetic operators: +, -, *, /, ^
+Handles parentheses ( and )
+Maintains correct operator precedence and associativity Works with single-character operands (variables or digits) Simple command-line interface
+Demonstrates practical use of stacks in C

+## Algorithm

+Initialize an empty stack for operators.
+Scan the infix expression from left to right.
+If the character is an operand, add it to the postfix expression.
+If the character is an operator:
+Pop operators from the stack with higher or equal precedence.
+Push the current operator onto the stack.
+If the character is (, push it onto the stack.
+If the character is ), pop and add operators until ( is found.
+After scanning the expression, pop all remaining operators from the stack.
+Display the postfix expression.

+## Technologies Used

+Language: C

+## Data Structure
+Stack

+## Compiler
+GCC (or any standard C compiler)

+## How to Run
+gcc infix_to_postfix.c -o infix_to_postfix
+./infix_to_postfix

+## Project Structure
+infix-to-postfix/
+│── infix_to_postfix.c
+│── README.md

+## Concepts Covered

+Stack data structure
+Expression conversion
+Operator precedence and associativity
+C programming fundamentals

 ## Files

 - `infix_to_postfix.c` — C implementation that reads infix expressions from standard input and prints the postfix form.